Git support

 papis add --git --set author 'Pedrito' --set title 'Super book' book.pdf

 In this case, Papis will do an automatic add + commit for the document.
-After that, you can push your library to a remote repository by running
+After that, you can push your library to a remote repository by running:

 papis git push origin main

-As expected, other papis
+As expected, other papis commands like update, addto, rename, mv,

-etc. also offer such functionality, and they all go through the --git
+etc. also offer such functionality, and they all go through the --git flag.

 Updating the library

-To update the library from a remote repository, you can simply run
+To update the library from a remote repository, you can simply run:

 papis git pull